 And this is one of the significant factors that make hybrid annuity accounts more desirable than life insurance plans.
 Annuities will accept transfers from other annuities on a tax free basis.
 This is called a 1035 tax free exchange.
 While you can perform this same transaction with the cash value in life insurance plans, it is rare for someone to have $100K cash value in a life insurance plan that they want to transfer over to a hybrid policy.

-It’s not as rare for someone to have $100K in an annuity of some kind.
+It’s not as rare for someone to have $100K in an annuity.
 As an agent, oftentimes I will hear that this same $100K is earmarked for long term care expenses.

 You might ask, what happens to the taxable gains in an old annuity when it’s exchanged for a hybrid annuity account?
 The investment growth is not taxed upon transfer (when using a proper 1035 exchange) and the growth is not taxable when the payouts are used for long term care purposes.
 It’s a win win.